wp-plugins/nextgen-facebook/readme.txt

 * Facebook
 * Google+
 * LinkedIn
+* ManageWP (**New in version 6.14.0**)
 * Pinterest
 * StumbleUpon
 * Tumblr (Links, Quotes, Images, Videos)
 * Twitter (Summary, Large Image Summary, Photo, Gallery, Player and Product Cards)

 The Facebook, Google+ and Twitter social buttons support *multiple languages*.
-A default language can be chosen in the NGFB Open Graph+ settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) will attempt to match the social button language with the webpage language (using the WordPress locale).
+A default language can be chosen in the NGFB Open Graph+ settings, and the [Pro version](http://surniaulula.com/extend/plugins/nextgen-facebook/) matches the social button language with the webpage language (aka the WordPress locale).

 = Custom Contacts =